 Through their potential to directly and selectively blocking all known means of activating the AR, the Company believes the Aniten series of compounds hold the potential to be effective in cases where current therapies have failed.
-Both preclinical and clinical studies support this belief.
+Both preclinical studies support this belief.
 In preclinical studies, the Aniten series of compounds has been shown to shrink benign prostate tissue in mice as well as prostate cancer xenografts, including tumors both sensitive and resistant to the current generation anti-androgens such as enzalutamide.
-Recent studies have also suggested the potential for combinations of ESSA's Aniten compounds with anti-androgens to potentially inhibit AR-driven biology in unique and complementary mechanisms by affecting opposite ends of the AR receptor.
+Recent studies have also suggested the potential for combinations of ESSA's Aniten compounds with anti-androgens to potentially inhibit AR-driven biology more completely in unique and complementary mechanisms by affecting opposite ends of the AR receptor.

 The Phase I clinical trial of first-generation ralaniten acetate ("EPI-506"), has confirmed the safety and tolerability for this mechanism of transcription inhibition of AR-driven biology aspatients tolerated doses of the drug at overall exposures consistent with those associated with efficacy in animal models.
-Possible proof of concept was shown with short duration PSA declines of up to 30% being observed in some patients.
-However, this first-generation drug was significantly metabolized in humans.
-High doses were required to achieve the desired overall exposures, with the relatively short half-life limiting the therapeutic level exposure of the drug within a 24 hour period.
+Possible proof of concept was shown with short duration PSA declines of up to 30% being observed in some patients highly refractory to current anti-androgens.
+However, unlike in animals, this first-generation drug was significantly metabolized in humans, leading to a very short half-life of circulating drug.
+Consequently, very high doses were required to achieve the desired overall exposures, with the relatively short half-life limiting the therapeutic level exposure of the drug within a 24 hour period.
 This limitation, together with unfavorable pharmaceutical properties, led to the Company's decision to discontinue EPI-506 development in favor of focussing on the development of the next generation of Anitens.
-This next generation of Aniten agents include more potent drugs, with potentially increased resistance to metabolism as well as potentially superior pharmaceutical properties, including expected improvements to manufacturability, stability and likelihood for successful commercial formulation.
+The Company is now focused on developing its next generation of Aniten agents include significantly more potent drugs with potentially increased resistance to metabolism as well as superior pharmaceutical properties, including expected improvements to manufacturability, stability and likelihood for successful commercial formulation.

-The NTD of AR is flexible with a high degree of intrinsic disorder making it difficult for use in crystal structure-based drug design.
-The Company is not currently aware of any success by other drug development companies in finding drugs that bind to this drug target.
+The NTD of the AR is flexible with a high degree of intrinsic disorder making it difficult for use in crystal structure-based drug design.
+The Company is not currently aware of any success by other drug development companies in finding drugs that bind specifically to this drug target.
 The nature of the highly specific binding of the Aniten compounds to the NTD, and the biological consequences of that binding, have been defined in recent scientific studies.
-The selectivity of the binding, based on in vivo imaging as well as in vitro studies, is consistent with the clean toxicological profile observed with the first-generation EPI-506.
+The selectivity of the binding, based on in vivo imaging as well as in vitro studies, is consistent with the clean toxicological profile observed with the first-generation EPI-506 and the subsequent safety profile in the Phase 1 trial.

-According to the Decision Resources Group, in 2014 there were approximately 213,000 prevalent cases of CRPC, and such prevalence is expected to increase to approximately 235,000 cases in 2023.
+The incidence of both metastatic and non-metastatic CRPC continues to rise, and according to the Decision Resources Group there will be approximately 235,000 prevalent cases of CRPC in 2023.
 The Company expects that the Aniten series of compounds could be effective for many of those patients.
 In its early clinical development, the Company intends to initially focus on patients who have failed abiraterone or enzalutamide therapies for the following reasons: